-I never thought I’d see this place so many times, but every since 2005 (my first visit/drive here), I keep returning and being shown more and better of it.
+I never thought I’d see this place so many times, but ever since 2005 (my first visit/drive here), I keep returning and being shown more and better of it.

 Table of Contents: